Kdeshun/cst391/week1/Activity1 Express API/README.md

 ![Search Albums by Name](./screenshots/04-search-albums-by-name.png)

 **Description:**
-Returns albums where the artist name contains `"Beat"`.
+This endpoint retrieves a list of albums where the artist's name contains a specific substring.
+In this case, we will search for artists whose names include `"Beat"`.

 ---